alexsmiffers/PrecisionLanding/README.md

 * use apm planner if possible
 * ok learning about SITL has taught me a lot about working with pymavlink so was best idea.
 * change to stabilize flight mode
-* arm drone
+* Arm drone
-* always running and when it sees an aruco
+* Always running and when it sees an aruco
-* when detects aruco, change to guided to centre with the aruco marker
+* When detects aruco, change to guided to centre with the aruco marker
-* when under 5m change to land mode.
+* When under 5m change to land mode.
-* change to landing flight mode
+* Change to landing flight mode
+* Citation for OpenCV:
+‍S. Garrido-Jurado, R. Muñoz-Salinas, F. J. Madrid-Cuevas, and M. J. Marín-Jiménez.
+2014.
+"Automatic generation and detection of highly reliable fiducial markers under occlusion".
+Pattern Recogn.
+47, 6 (June 2014), 2280-2292.
+DOI=10.1016/j.patcog.2014.01.005

+## References